11 Things that Might Happen to Your Body if You Switch from Coffee to Tea

 You could lower your risk of cancer

 Studies have linked coffee consumption with a lower risk of liver and colon cancer, but tea doesn’t stop there—research has linked it to a lower risk of those cancers, plus stomach, pancreas, breast, and more, though studies haven’t been conclusive.
 “The key difference between coffee and tea is tea has a very potent antioxidant called ECGC,” says Angelone.
 Coffee and tea both have antioxidants, but green tea is particularly high in ECGC, which could help fight highly reactive molecules called free radicals that play a role in cancer development.
-Follow these steps to steep the perfect cup of tea.

 You’ll be better hydrated